Item 11: Implement the Drop trait for RAII patterns

 }

 Having proselytized the uses of the RAII pattern, an explanation of how to implement it is in order.
-The Drop trait allows you to add user-defined behaviour to the destruction of an item.
-This trait has a single method, drop, which the compiler runs just before the memory holding the item is released.
+The Drop trait allows you to add user-defined behavior to the destruction of an item.
+This trait has a single method, drop, which the compiler runs just before the memory holding the item is released:

 #![allow(unused)]